"Charm is a way of getting the answer yes without asking a clear question."

 In the Seducer shadow, the energy of the Infinite Player becomes manipulative and self-serving.
 We use charm as a tool to get what we want—attention, sex, power, validation.

 We charm people to get something from them, not to connect with them.
-We lose interest once we've "won" someone, and our warmth and attention fade quickly.
+We lose interest once we have "won" someone, and our warmth and attention fade fast.

-At first this is enticing, but in the end it's calculating and empty, leaving others feeling hungry for our charm, or used and abandoned.
+At first this is enticing, but in the end it is calculating and empty, leaving others feeling hungry for our charm, or used and abandoned.

 Passive Shadow: The Rigid Romeo